Change starts within

 Long-term research has shown that the quality of our interpersonal relationships is crucial to our overall wellbeing – and sets the stage for successful learning and development.

 At the same time, little attention ist often given to the diversity of relationships in the school environment.
 In “Empathy at school”, a five-year model project (2020-2025) at three Berlin schools and three control schools, Helle Jensen and her team invite all school staff to explore successful relationships in depth and strengthen their own relationship skills.
-The project is being evaluated both qualitatively and quantitatively by a team of researchers from Heidelberg/Mannheim University.
+The project is being evaluated both qualitatively and quantitatively by a team of researchers from Heidelberg/Mannheim University; first promising insights were presented at the Danish Embassy in Berlin in November 2025.

 Key facts: